-This situation can potentially challenge or overwhelm many individuals suffering from Alzheimer’s or dementia and their families during the hectic holiday season .
-With sensitivity to the affected senior’s needs and appropriate adjustments, the whole family can relax and enjoy those classic holiday traditions.
+This situation can potentially challenge many individuals suffering from Alzheimer’s or dementia and their families during the hustle and bustle of the holidays.
+With sensitivity to the affected senior’s needs and appropriate adjustments, the whole family can relax and enjoy their classic holiday traditions together.
 We’ve compiled some tips for ensuring a smooth, stress-free holiday for everyone involved:

-(2) Understand and respect your loved one’s limitations.
+2) Understand and respect your loved one’s limitations.
 When one loses their memory, they come to rely heavily on their daily routine.
 Holiday celebrations interrupt the regularity of a practiced routine, and the excitement, crowd, or elevated noise can be potentially stressful.
 When planning to host a holiday celebration that includes your loved one, consider these factors and plan accordingly.
-If you usually celebrate the holidays with a large extended family, consider hosting a more intimate get together including family members with whom your loved one is familiar.
-Providing a quiet getaway space where your loved one can relax will better allow him or her enjoy the gathering.
+If you usually celebrate the holidays with a large extended family, consider hosting a more intimate get-together including only those family members with whom your loved one is familiar.
+Providing a quiet “getaway” space where your loved one can relax will give him or her an outlet if they begin to feel anxious.
 Take your loved one’s regular routine into account as much as possible while planning, and take care to make only minor deviations.
-Help your family member get adequate rest and hydration, avoid over-stimulation, and provide plenty of quiet time.
+Help your loved one get adequate rest and hydration, avoid over-stimulation, and provide plenty of down time.
 The closer your family is able to stick to their usual routine, the more relaxed and open to celebrating they will be.

-(3) Keep the mood light & festive.
+3) Keep the mood light & festive.
 Focus on creating small ways for your loved one to feel like an active participant in seasonal traditions.
-For instance, involve them in wrapping Christmas presents by having them apply the tape, or designate them as “Santa” when gifts are being distributed- these small but important contributions will keep your loved one engaged in a positive way.
-Guests with whom your loved one butts heads, or young children who may not understand why their grandparents are “acting funny”, can unknowingly say or do things that may agitate your loved one.
+For instance, involve them in wrapping Christmas presents by having them apply the tape, or designate them as “Santa” when gifts are being distributed to keep your loved one engaged in a positive way.
+Guests with whom your loved one butts heads with, or young children who may not understand why their grandparents are “acting funny”, can unknowingly say or do things that may agitate your loved one.
 Your foresight into situations like these can help you adequately prepare your guests to interact with your loved one in a way that is constructive to their experience.

-(4) HAVE FUN!
-The holidays are a precious time which you can create more cherished holiday memories for you and your family to carry with you long after that person is gone.
-Certainly, planning a celebration involves logistics and roadblocks, but managing your loved one’s memory care needs can be easier considering the tips we’ve provided.
-Don’t put too much pressure on yourself as a caregiver- if preparing a holiday meal while trying to manage your loved one’s experience is making you feel overstressed, have dinner catered, or make this year’s celebration a potluck feast.
+4) HAVE FUN!
+The holidays are a precious time in which you can create more cherished holiday memories for you and your family to carry with you long after that person is gone.
+Certainly, planning a celebration involves logistics and roadblocks, but managing your loved one’s memory care needs can be much easier upon implementing the tips we’ve provided.
+Don’t put too much pressure on yourself as a caregiver- if preparing a holiday meal while trying to manage your loved one’s experience is making you feel overstressed, have dinner catered or make this year’s celebration a potluck feast.
 Leave the worries about holiday décor and perfect gifts behind, and instead prioritize spending quality time with your loved one, reminiscing and getting reacquainted with who they are today.
 The day shouldn’t just be special for them- it should also be special for YOU!